STLabs/Articles/articles/TheComponentPattern.md

 > Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.

 ### 05/27/2016
-### 3 dimensional Component Data Flow in the X Y and Z axis.
+### 3 Dimensional Data Flow in the X Y and Z axis.
 We can think of the the component pattern in 3 dimensions.
 The Y axis, is the data flow from parent to child, and back to parent.
 The X axis is synchronous processing from input to output.
 The Z axis is asynchronous processing and 3rd dimension of the pattern, emanating from and back to the XY plane.

 If a component need to do asynchronous processing on another thread.
 The result comes back to the original plane, and output.
 For example fetching data: